aloistr/swisseph/setest/setest.md

 =head1 Swiss Ephemeris test cases

+This needs to be rewritten so that it works with git branches.

+The future procedure should be:

+- master branch is the released SE branch

+- branch 'devel' is a branch with correctes or additions to the source code

+- checkout master branch, build and run setest it should be statically linked with SE

+- checkout branch devel, build and run setestx it should be statically linked with SE

 =head2 update 4-dec-20	translated to English

 In collaboration with Rüdiger Plantiko, we created a test suite for Swiss Ephemeris